wyfbw07/CAN-Payload-Encode-Decode-Tool/README.md

 # CAN_DBC_DECODE_TOOL

-## Usage
+## Build on macOS

+Open the .xcodeproj project file, hit Build (Cmd+B).

+Input arguments must be given upon run time:
-argv[1]:  DBC file address
+- argv[1]: DBC file address

-argv[2]: Message ID in DEC
+- argv[2]: Message ID in DEC

-argv[3]: Payload in HEX
+- argv[3]: Payload in HEX

-argv[4]: Signal Name
+- argv[4]: Signal Name

 ## Sample Usage

-### Sample usage 1:
+Not all input arguments must be provide to run.
+There are three use cases available.

+### Extract DBC File Info Only:

+By only providing the DBC file address, the program would parse and extract message and signals info in the file:
-argv[1]: /Users/filelocation/XVehicle.dbc
+- argv[1]: /Users/filelocation/XVehicle.dbc

 ### Sample usage 2:

+Additionally a message ID in decimal and its payload can be provided:
-argv[1]: /Users/filelocation/XVehicle.dbc
+- argv[1]: /Users/filelocation/XVehicle.dbc

-argv[2]: 336
+- argv[2]: 336

-argv[3]: D0,87,F0
+- argv[3]: D0,87,F0

 ### Sample usage 3:

+Lastly a signal name can be provided to filter out the decoded value of that signal:
-argv[1]: /Users/filelocation/XVehicle.dbc
+- argv[1]: /Users/filelocation/XVehicle.dbc

-argv[2]: 336
+- argv[2]: 336

-argv[3]: D0,87,F0
+- argv[3]: D0,87,F0

-argv[4]: EngineTemp
+- argv[4]: EngineTemp

-## Notes
+## Function Calls

-Decode now checks input payload length, returns decode result, and no longer prints decoded information by default.
+### Load and Parse DBC File

+	bool parse(const std::string& filePath);

+- Use: To load and parse a DBC file, given the file path in string
+- Returns: A bool to indicate whether parsing succeeds (true) or not (false)

+Sample usage of this function:

+	DbcParser dbcFile;
+	dbcFile.parse(argv[1]);

+A instance of the class DbcParser must be created first, and use the parse function to load and parse the DBC file.
+All messages and signals info will then be stored.

+For message classes, these information will be stored:
+- Message name
+- Message ID
+- Message size (payload length)
+- Transmitter name
+- A std::vector of Signal classes

+For signal classes, these information will be stored:
+- Signal name
+- Signal unit
+- Signal start bit
+- Signal size (data length)
+- Factor
+- Offset
+- Maximum value
+- Minimum value
+- Byte order (* 0=big endian, 1=little endian *)
+- Value type (* +=unsigned, -=signed *)
+- Receivers (node name)

+### Print DBC File Info

+	void printDbcInfo();

+- Use: To display all message and signal info in the DBC File
+- Returns: std::cout in terminal

+Sample usage of this function:

+	dbcFile.printDbcInfo();

+Use this function to display DBC file info once a DBC file is loaded and parsed.
+Messages and signals info would appear in terminal or Xcode debugger terminal.

+### Decode an Entire Message

+	std::unordered_map<std::string, double> decode(uint32_t msgId, std::string payload);

-To decode an entire message, call this function.
+- Use: To decode an entire message
+- Returns: std::unordered_map<Signal name, decoded value>

 The function will return an unordered map: <Signal name, decoded value>, where first is signal name, and second is the decoded value for each signal.
+The function now checks input payload length, returns decode result, and no longer prints decoded information by default.

+### Decode a Specific Signal Under a Message

-	 std::unordered_map<std::string, double> decode(uint32_t msgId, std::string payload);
+	double decodeSignalOnRequest(uint32_t msgId, std::string payload, std::string msgName);

+- Use: To decode a specific signal under a message
+- Returns: double decodedValue

 To decode an specific signal under one message, call this function.
 The function will return the decoded value for that signal.

-	double decodeSignalOnRequest(uint32_t msgId, std::string payload, std::string msgName);
+The function now checks input payload length, returns decode result, and no longer prints decoded information by default.

+## Resources

+The following is the reference PDF for CAN bus  [DBC File Format Documentation](http://mcu.so/Microcontroller/Automotive/dbc-file-format-documentation_compress.pdf) Version 1.0.5 by Vector Informatik GmbH